robzed/CavesNext/GUI_caves/pforth_files/README.md

 `sdl2_example.fth` shows a basic demo of SDL.

 `pforth.patch` has the patches in for C functions that support up to 12 parameters.
-It does not contain the pfcustom.c changes, the Makefile changes or the above auto-generated files.
+It does not contain any of the other changes (the pfcustom.c changes, the Makefile changes or the above auto-generated files.)

 Build the SDL pForth
 ====================